top of page

 • The post office is open 6 days a week through summer (10-4pm).

-• Canna hosts a 10k run every year.
+• Canna hosts a 10k run and BBQ in May every year.
 Check out the Isle of Canna website for more information.

-• There is Wifi available at both the shop and The Shearing Shed.
+• There is Wifi available at the Visitor Hub, the shop and The Shearing Shed.

 Image by Bella Jane boat trips